-1) The $8^{th} - 4^{th}$ millennia - the formation of contours and structure of the Middle Eastern core of the Afroeurasian world-system (the first phase).
-This is a period of the finalization of the first stage of the agrarian revolution in the Near East (the second phase of the Agrarian Revolution was connected with the formation of large-scale irrigation and later intensive plow agriculture in the $4^{th} - 1^{st}$ millennia BCE [Korotayev and Grinin 2006]).
-This period evidenced the beginning of formation of rather long-distance and quite permanent information/exchange contacts.
-Those processes were accompanied by the formation of medium-complex early agrarian societies, relatively complex polities, and settlements that (as regards their size and structure) slightly resembled cities (e.g., Kenyon 1981; Wenke 1990: 325; Schultz and Lavenda 1998: 214).
+1) The 8th - 4th millennia - the formation of contours and structure of the Middle Eastern core of Afroeurasian world-system (the first phase).
+This is a period of the finalization of the first stage of the agrarian revolution in the Near East (the second phase of the Agrarian Revolution was connected with the formation of large-scale irrigation and later intensive plow agriculture in the 4th - 1st millennia BC [Korotayev, Grinin 2006]).
+This period evidenced the beginning formation of rather long-distance and quite permanent information/exchange contacts.
+Those processes were accompanied by the formation of medium-complexity early agrarian societies, relatively complex polities, and settlements that (as regards their sizes and structure) were distantly similar to cities (e.g., Kenyon 1981; Wenke 1990: 325; Schultz and Lavenda 1998: 214).